 Chapter 23 – Sustainability

-This chapter provides an assessment of sustainability opportunities for the construction of the project in accordance with relevant tools and guidelines.
+This chapter provides an assessment of sustainability opportunities for the construction of the proposal in accordance with relevant tools and guidelines.
 It recommends measures to improve sustainability during construction and operation.

-This chapter provides an assessment of traffic and transport impacts on the local road network during construction of the project.
-It also assesses the benefits and the impacts of the project on downstream river crossings and evacuation routes.
+This chapter provides an assessment of traffic and transport impacts on the local road network during construction of the proposal.
+It also assesses the benefits and the impacts of the proposal on downstream river crossings and evacuation routes.
 It identifies measures to manage or mitigate any impacts.

 Chapter 26 - Waste

-This chapter provides an assessment of waste produced as a result of construction of the project.
+This chapter provides an assessment of waste produced as a result of construction of the proposal.
 Measures to reduce, reuse, recycle and manage this waste are proposed in the chapter.